SHEEP 201

 Space requirements

-When confined to a building, a bred ewe requires 12 to 16 square feet of space.
+When confined to a building, a bred ewe requires 12 to 16 square feet of pen space.
 Lambing pens should be 16 to 25 square feet in size.
 In group housing, a ewe with her lambs needs 16 to 20 square feet.
 Feeder lambs need 8 to 10 square feet.

-Less space is required if sheep are raised on slotted floors or if they have access to an exercise area or pasture.
+Less space is required if sheep are raised on slatted floors or if they have access to an exercise area or pasture.
 Shearing before housing will allow stocking rates in the barn to be increased by up to 20%.

-Recommended housing space for sheep and lambs
+Recommended housing space (square feet) for sheep and lambs

 Dirt lot